kalgotar/research-repo/README.md

 .
 To build and test the model using either top features or using the all features and pass into the Binary_Classification_Models.py.
 .
 Hypothesis testing using Hypothesis_Testing.py to confirm why chromagram works with non-musical application.
 For that created two csv files drone_music_data.csv and noise_music_data.csv, passed one by one through the Hypothesis_Testing.py file.
 From AUC result, it shows that why Chromagram works for non-musical application as well.
+.
+To work with CNN, we need image files. convert_audio_to_image.py file willconvert audio file to image.
+.
+To build and test the model with the generated images using image_processing_using_CNN.py file.
+.
+To compare the performance of GNN against SVM, gnn_classification.py file helps to train and test the data.
+To build GNN, we use the same chromagram features as we used for binary_classification.